deep-c/react-redux-notify/README.md

 An example can be seen by opening the `examples/index.html` file in your browser.

 ## Usage
-Import the reducer and add it to your redux store as key `notifications`.
+Import the reducer, which is the default export from the library, and add it to your redux store as key `notifications`.
 ```javascript
 import notifyReducer from 'react-redux-notify';